 Sr. Vice President, Operations

-Lynn Doster joined Landair in 2013 and has leadership responsibility for trucking operations, supply chain operations, and driver recruiting.
+Lynn Doster joined Landair in 2013 and has leadership responsibility for trucking and supply chain operations.

 Doster has over thirty years’ experience in transportation and logistics.
 She has experience with van, flatbed, straight trucks and tankers, and has other operational experiences which include dedicated contract carriage and warehouse logistics.